-Step one foot out of line, and the law will come down hard on you.
+Step one foot out of line and the law will come down hard on you.
 Many probation violators don’t even know they did anything wrong, because the Colorado legal system can be a confusing maze.
-But that won’t stop a Mesa court judge from sending you off to jail.
+But that won’t stop a Mesa court judge from sending you to jail.

-But you may not have to go to jail if you take the situation seriously and hire a skilled Grand Junction criminal defense lawyer who knows Western Slope courts backwards and forwards.
+You may not have to go to jail if you take the situation seriously and hire a skilled Grand Junction criminal defense lawyer who knows Western Slope courts backward and forward.
 At Peters & Nolan, LLC, we intensely investigate all our clients’ cases to find the best way to help them.
 If you need a probation violation attorney, talk to us.
 We may be able to help you.
 To request your free consultation, give us a call at (970) 243-4357.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.

 - December 6, 2021